odea-project/qAlgorithms/report/report.md

-Throughout all tests, the presence of "too large" bins; those being groupings which show traits that could be caused by the bin either including a lot of noise or multiple other bins, could be observed.
-They generally have a high member count and high deviation in the mz dimension, the scan dimension less so.
-However, most of these bins have been selected due to effects that are also explained through less rare conditions than wrong binning results.
-Due to the inherent bias of visual selection when controlling these cases, a better approach based on statistical methods is required to determine conclusively if such a problem exists due to a systematical error and if so,
+Throughout all tests, the presence of "too large" bins; those being groupings which show traits that could be caused by the bin either including a lot of noise or multiple other bins, could be observed.[@gerrit: rephrase] They generally have a high member count and high deviation in the mz dimension, the scan dimension less so. [@gerrit: rephrase] However, most of these bins have been selected due to effects that are also explained through less rare conditions than wrong binning results.[@gerrit: rephrase] Due to the inherent bias of visual selection when controlling these cases, a better approach based on statistical methods is required to determine conclusively if such a problem exists due to a systematical error and if so,